How can I find where a particular film is showing?

 sudden changes.
 They have even pulled a movie the day before it was due to open.
 Sometimes movies get held back to later in the year,

-sometimes they cancel the cinema distribution and let it go straight to video.
+sometimes they cancel the cinema distribution and let it go straight to digital.
 Sometimes, movies are moved forward

-We carry the upcoming releases for two weeks in
+We carry the upcoming releases for next week in

 advance on our Forthcoming Attractions page, but even that is sometimes incorrect.